 Articles Posted in Immigration News

-Processing Time reports for all of the U.S. Citizenship and Immigration Service (USCIS) Centers were released on November 16, 2009 with processing dates as of September 30, 2009.
+Processing Time reports for all of the U.S. Citizenship and Immigration Service (USCIS) Service Centers were released on January 15, 2010 with processing dates as of November 30, 2009.

 If you filed a petition with one of the Service Centers, please review the links below to determine the applicable processing time associated with your particular case.